Appendix A: RISCV

 Fig. 15 RISCV ISA Description

-The linux sysroot as Fig. 15 above.
-You can compare it with the following installed dirctory.
+The Linux sysroot is shown in Fig. 15 above.
+You can compare it with the following installed directory.

 $ ls $HOME/riscv/riscv_linux/sysroot/